TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Experiment

-Considering the fact that it is similar to a standard drone in the air, we simplify the experiment for the purely aerial test.
-We evaluate the aerial maneuverability of \myrobot~through a flight test involving takeoff and accurate tracking of an 8-shaped trajectory.
-The robot performed this task at a maximum speed of $2 m/s$ and acceleration of $2 m/s^2$.
-The trajectory tracking result is shown in Fig.~\ref{rmse}(a), with RMSE of $0.096m$.
+\textbf{Non-ground-contact mode.} Since \myrobot is affected by deflection torque, model accuracy significantly impacts flight performance.
+Therefore, we evaluate the maneuverability of \myrobot through takeoff and 8-shaped trajectory tracking experiments.
+The robot performed this task at a maximum speed of \qty{2}{m/s} and acceleration of \qty{2}{m/s^2}.
+The trajectory tracking result is shown in Fig.~\ref{rmse}(a), with RMSE of \qty{0.096}{m}.
 This experiment indicates that by incorporating the CoG shift into the model, excellent control results can be achieved.